THE WALCOT FAMILY OF WALCOT, SHROPSHIRE

 A family pedigree was registered with the Herald's office by Humphrey Walcot, Jr., during the Visitation of Shropshire of 1623.
 The 1623 Visitation is shown below in italics.
 Other family papers of the Walcot family, now deposited in the Shropshire Records and Research Centre at Shrewsbury, were the source of information published in 1930 by Rev. John R. Burton as The History of the Family of Walcot of Walcot.
 Information from the Burton book, Antiquities of Shropshire, by Robert Eaton, and from other sources, have been added to the Visitation pedigree.
 Additional nformation is from the Walcot Newsletter, published by the late Michael G. Walcott of Beaminster, Dorset, the International Genealogical Institute, other internet public records, and the files of John B. Wolcott.

 (1) Trahairn ap Jerworth of Gorthmoc, m.
 Dyddgo, filia Meridithe ap Rob't of Kedowan.
 Trahairn is said to be the son of Iorworth, son of Einion, son of Rees, son of Llewelyn Vynchan, son of Llewelyn ap Coel "Aurdochog" who married Effa, sister of Bleddyn ap Cynfyn, Lord of Powis in Wales who lived 1025-1075.
-Preservation of genealogies was part of the Welsh culture, and this and a few following generations are probably from a Welch source.
+Preservation of genealogies was part of the Welsh culture, and this and some following generations are probably from a Welch source.
 The accuracy of this pedigree is uncertain.

 (2) Jerworth, m.
 Jane, filia Petri Corbet militis.
 The Corbets came from Normandy with William the Conqueror and settled in Shropshire where they built Castle Caus and were among the leading Shropshire families in the 12th and 13th centuries.